wazo-platform/wazo-doc/source/contact_center/reporting/reporting.rst

 provided **you do not use the XiVO server original tables**, but copy the tables to your own data server.
 You may use the following procedure as a template :

-* Allows remote database access on XiVO
+* Allow remote database access on XiVO
 * Create a postgresql account read only on asterisk database
 * Create target tables in your database located on the data server
 * Copy the statistic table content to your data server